dotnet/docs/includes/migration-guide/runtime/core/targetframeworkname-for-default-app-domain-no-longer-defaults-null-if-not.md

 #### Details

-The <xref:System.AppDomainSetup.TargetFrameworkName?displayProperty=name> was previously null in the default app domain, unless it was explicitly set.
-Beginning in 4.6, the <xref:System.AppDomainSetup.TargetFrameworkName?displayProperty=name> property for the default app domain will have a default value derived from the TargetFrameworkAttribute (if one is present).
-Non-default app domains will continue to inherit their <xref:System.AppDomainSetup.TargetFrameworkName?displayProperty=name> from the default app domain (which will not default to null in 4.6) unless it is explicitly overridden.
+The <xref:System.AppDomainSetup.TargetFrameworkName?displayProperty=fullName> was previously null in the default app domain, unless it was explicitly set.
+Beginning in 4.6, the <xref:System.AppDomainSetup.TargetFrameworkName?displayProperty=fullName> property for the default app domain will have a default value derived from the TargetFrameworkAttribute (if one is present).
+Non-default app domains will continue to inherit their <xref:System.AppDomainSetup.TargetFrameworkName?displayProperty=fullName> from the default app domain (which will not default to null in 4.6) unless it is explicitly overridden.

 #### Suggestion